quicwg/multipath/draft-ietf-quic-multipath.md

 ## Number Spaces

-As stated in {{introduction}}, when multipath is negotiated, each Destination Connection ID is linked to a separate packet number space.
+As stated in {{introduction}}, when multipath is negotiated, each Path Identifier is linked to a separate packet number space.
 This a big difference between implementations of QUIC as specified in
 {{QUIC-TRANSPORT}}, which only have to manage three number spaces for Initial, Handshake and Application packets.